 The project examines Central Asian military service, labor mobilization, kolkhoz reorganization, and cultural production (literature and film), and emphasizes the assimilatory striving of Central Asian soldiers to challenge Soviet interethnic hierarchies as well as the collaborative efforts of evacuated and local cultural elites to mediate interethnic relations of the Soviet war effort.
 It argues that in Red Army overcoats, Central Asians became Soviets in new and lasting ways but that Sovietization was refracted by age, gender, and the urban-rural divide.
 “Central Asianization” also occurred as the region gained new visibility in Soviet culture and, in the process, changing what “Soviet” meant.

 My next project, tentatively titled The Soviet Silk Road, will investigate Central Asia’s role in the Cold War.
-I plan to focus on the emergence of a tourist infrastructure, architectural preservation, and Soviet oriental studies to explore the region’s status as model Soviet East and a custodian of cultural traditions in common with its neighbors to the south.
+I plan to focus on the emergence of a tourist infrastructure, architectural preservation, and Soviet oriental studies to explore the region’s status as custodian of cultural traditions in common with its neighbors to the South.

 AWARDS AND HONORS

 Harriman Institute, Columbia University, Postdoctoral Fellowship, 2015-16 (declined)

 Simpson Dissertation Fellowship, Institute of International Studies, UC-Berkeley, 2014

 Foreign Language and Area Studies (FLAS) Summer Grant, UC-Berkeley, Uzbek, 2008